 While most people in the city work in financial services or in the information and communications technology (ICT) sector, the surrounding area is rural, where half of the population lives off agriculture.

-In general terms, the standard of living in Almaty has improved in recent years.
-Although the salaries paid out in the city are amongst the highest in the country, the benefits of the new economic development are not equally distributed throughout the population.
-The unemployment rate for the city is estimated to be 6.3 per cent, which is above the average rate for the country.
+Salaries paid in the city are amongst the highest in the country, but the benefits of the economic development are not equally distributed throughout the city´s population.